mogproject/mog-playground-docs/docs/source/index.rst

    [1]_

-Shogi has been the most popular board game in Japan for centuries (in fact, much more popular than Western chess), and professionals are greatly respected by all Japanese population.
+Shogi has been the most popular board game in Japan for centuries (in fact, much more popular than Western chess), and professionals have been greatly respected by all Japanese population.
 Recently, the first non-Japanese shogi professional `Karolina Styczyńska <https://www.shogi.or.jp/player/lady/59.html>`_ and the progeny `Sota Fujii <https://www.shogi.or.jp/player/pro/307.html>`_ have made headlines many times, acquiring new shogi fans all over the world.

 Please refer to `Wikipedia <https://en.wikipedia.org/wiki/Shogi>`_ for further information.